Dave Castilloux: Taking the Canadian welterweight championship, August 1941

 He faced rival Maxie Berger twice during the summer of 1941 and won the first match by unanimous decision.
 Their immediate rematch was contested for the Canadian welterweight boxing championship, with legendary boxing authority Nat Fleischer as the third man in the ring.
 Castilloux captured the welterweight title with another unanimous decision victory over Berger on August 20, 1941.

 He entered his September 1941 rematch with Harry Hurst as a three-weight Canadian champion, putting his lightweight title on the line.
 At the time, Castilloux was just 24 years old.

 The Canadian titleholder met Lenny Mancini at the Montreal Forum in November 1941, then traveled to Maple Leaf Gardens 13 days later to successfully defend his lightweight championship against Sonny Jones.
 At the close of 1941, he was ranked fourth among the top five welterweights in the world by The Ring.

 Like many boxers of his generation, Castilloux served in the Canadian Army during World War II.
-He was a sargeant with the Royal Canadian Air Force in 1943.
+He was a sergeant with the Royal Canadian Air Force in 1943.

 In Milwaukee in August 1945, he faced Johnny Bratton, who would later capture the NBA welterweight title.
 Castilloux experienced his first career knockdowns and lost via unanimous decision.

+He was ranked seventh among the world's lightweights by The Ring in 1945.